matthiasn/octopress-blog/source/_posts/2014-01-05-play-framework-and-facebooks-react-library.markdown

 <iframe width="420" height="475" src="http://sse-chat.matthiasnehlsen.com/react" frameborder="0"></iframe>

-You can open the AngularJS version demo inside the **[article from last summer](http://matthiasnehlsen.com/blog/2013/06/23/angularjs-and-play-framework/)** in another browser and communicate between the two, they share the same backend.
+You can open the AngularJS version of the demo inside the **[article from last summer](http://matthiasnehlsen.com/blog/2013/06/23/angularjs-and-play-framework/)** in another browser and communicate between the two, they share the same backend.
 Romeo and Juliet are having a chat in room 1, but hey, why not.
 Better than you just chatting with yourself.
 You can learn more about the server side in the previous article.
 In this article we will look exclusively at the web client.
 Here's an overview of the architecture with React:

 {% img left /images/react-sse-chat.png 'image' 'images'%}